mateuszmatu/LCS/Object_LCS/README.md

 ![](https://github.com/mateuszmatu/LCS/blob/master/gifs/DG_animation.gif)
 # Todo
-Markup:
-* Test on more data to check for robustness
+- [ ] Test on more data to check for robustness
-* Implement 3D LCSs
+- [ ] Implement 3D LCSs

 # Important: This is still work in progress
 # Any feedback or suggestions are appreciated